microsoft/vscode-app-mod-pack/docs/vscode-java-migration/README.md

 # Privacy statement

 App modernization for Java uses GitHub Copilot just like how you modify code with GitHub Copilot, which does not retain code snippets beyond the immediate session.
-We do not collect, transmit or store your custom formulas either.
+We do not collect, transmit or store your custom tasks either.
 Please review the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) if necessary.

 Telemetry metrics are collected and analyzed to track feature usage and effectiveness.
 Learn more about [telemetry settings in VS Code](https://code.visualstudio.com/docs/configure/telemetry).